This post will provide some tips and guidelines for creating Pinterest graphics that not only look good but also drive traffic to your site!

 - Add a catchy title or description to get people curious about it

 - Don't write too much; try to be short and simple while leaving a little mystery so people want to click through to read your post

 - Use the same fonts that you use in your branding

-- Mix and match serif (curly) and sans-serif (straight) fonts to highlight the most important words
+- Mix and match fonts (serif + sans-serif OR script + sans-serif) to highlight the most important words

 - People prefer brands that have a consistent visual theme and seem well-organized

 - When people see pins that look similar over and over again in their feed, they are going to start feeling curious and are therefore more likely to click on them

 - Try to stick to the same colors you use in your branding

 5. Add a keyword-rich description in your image's Alt tag as well as your Pinterest Image Descriptions

 Read #5, 6 and 7 of this post for more detailed info: How to Optimize Pinterest Graphics for the Best Conversions